egsdandd/Sommar25/README.md

 **Time to complete build**: 3-5 days

+> [!NOTE]
+> A lot of the text is copied from one of last years (2024) students who did something wery similar to my project.
+I have updated the sections that differs but he should have all the credits for doing the time consuming work with the tabel of components and materials used in the project and for most of the backgrund information.
+My project can be found [here](

 This tutorial walks through the steps of making a simple IoT-device that can monitor temperature and humidity of the environment around your plants.
 This tutorial was made as an assignment to a [IoT-course](https://lnu.se/en/course/introduction-to-applied-internet-of-things/distance-international-summer/) at Linnaeus University.
 The project takes about 5 days to build and maybe 2 extra for setting up the digital infrastructure.
 It all depends on how comfortable you are with programming and if you have self-hosted services before.

 > [!IMPORTANT]